How reciprocity impacts ordering and phase separation in active nematics?: Quasi long-ranged order

+{ To analyze the nature of order, we first calculate the scaling of nematic order $S$ with the number of particles $n$ in subsystems.
+This shows a power law decay of nematic order $S \sim n^{-\gamma(\e)}$\cite{chate2006simple}.
+The decay exponent $\g$ increases with $\e$~(Fig.\ref{fig:SvsN}).
+Deep inside the ordered phase, $\g$ can be vanishingly small as $\e\to 0$.
+For $\e>\e^{(c)}$, $\g=1/2$ characterizing the completely disordered phase.
+These features are observed in all three models.}

-To investigate the nature of the order at different phases of the three different models, we compute the spatial correlation of nematic order $C_{SS}(r)$~(Fig. \ref{fig:Css}).
-In model 1, $C_{SS}(r)$ shows power-law decay $\sim r^{-\nu}$ in the nematic phase.
-Thus, the active nematic is quasi-long-ranged ordered (QLRO).
+To further investigate the nature of the order at different phases, we compute the spatial correlation of nematic order~(Fig. \ref{fig:Css}) \bea C_{SS}(r)=\left\la \f{ \sum_{j,k} \cos[2(\theta_j -\theta_k)] \delta(r-r_{jk})}{\sum_{j,k} \delta(r-r_{jk})} \right\ra \eea where $r_{jk}$ denotes the separation between a particle pair $j,k$.
+In the ordered phase $C_{SS}(r)\sim r^{-\nu}$, a power law decay characterizing QLRO.
 The decay exponent $\nu$ increases with increasing $\e$, similar to the increase in this exponent with reducing elastic constant in the QLRO phase of XY-spins undergoing Kosterlitz-Thouless transitions~\cite{pcmp1995}.
 In the disordered isotropic phase at large $\e$, $C_{SS}(r)$ shows exponential decay, again similar to the disordered phase in Kosterlitz-Thouless systems.
 However, at intermediate $\e$ values, near the phase transition, $C_{SS}(r)$ shows a behavior unlike the Kosterlitz-Thouless scenario -- it crosses over from short-ranged algebraic decay to a long-ranged exponential decay.
-The crossover can be explained by noting the presence of high-density bands, be they fluctuation-dominated, coexisting with low-density relatively disordered phase.
-The nematic correlation decays slowly inside the bands and crosses over to exponential decay as one crosses the interface to the disordered regions outside the bands.
-We also observe the same qualitative features in the other two models~(Fig. \ref{fig:Css}).
-Thus, from the perspective of order-parameter correlation, we recover a semblance of universality in active apolar nematics, with the nature of order in different phases independent of the microscopic implementations.
+The crossover can be explained by noting the presence of high-density bands, although fluctuation-dominated, coexisting with low-density disordered phase.
+The nematic correlation decays slowly inside the bands and crosses over to exponential decay as one crosses the interface to the low-density regions outside the bands.
+The above features are common to all three models~(Fig. \ref{fig:Css}).

+Thus, from the perspective of order-parameter correlation and scaling of nematic order, we recover a semblance of universality in active apolar nematics, with the nature of order in different phases independent of the microscopic implementations.